Home is where the cork is: UK designers present recyclable house

 “We used a corbelling system which allows for a simple assembly of one block on top of the other,” said Oliver Wilton, director of technology at the Bartlett School of Architecture at University College London.
 “There’s no need for any support during construction.”

-Cork’s thermal properties mean the house which measures 44 square metres (473 square feet) internally, remains warm.
+Cork’s thermal properties mean the house which measures 44 square meters (473 square feet) internally, remains warm.

 The building can be easily disassembled and the 1,268 blocks recycled or composted, its makers say.